eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ CRUD = create, read, update, and delete
 				- basic operations of ***persistent storage***
 				- design for:
-					* predominantly "persistent data", infrequently accessed and not likely to be modified
+					* ***predominantly "persistent data"***, infrequently accessed and not likely to be modified
-					* predominantly "dynamic data", or predominantly "transactional data", asynchronously/periodically update information as new data becomes available
+					* ***predominantly "dynamic data", or predominantly "transactional data"***, asynchronously/periodically update information as new data becomes available
 						+ new data can come at any time
-						+ transaction data, category of data describing information that refer to master data and/or reference data, such as dates, times, time zones, and currencies
+						+ ***transaction data***, category of data describing information that refer to ***master data*** and/or ***reference data***, such as dates, times, time zones, and currencies
 							- financial transactions
 							- work transactions
 							- logistics transactions
 							- Note: master data and reference data provide context for transaction data (or transactions)
-							- Note: reference data also provides information about classification and categorization
+							- Note: reference data also provides information/data for classification and categorization of other data, such as:
+								* units of measurement
+								* country codes
+								* corporate codes
+								* fixed conversion rates for mass/weight, temeperature, and length
+								* calendar structure and constraints
+					* ***streaming data, event stream processing, data stream processing, or distributed stream processing***, constant flow of information
+						+ encompasses:
+							- dataflow programming
+							- reactive programming
+							- distributed data programming
-					* static data, or unchanging data, which does not change
+					* ***static data, or unchanging data***, which does not change
-					* unstructured data, or unstructured information
+					* ***unstructured data, or unstructured information***
 						+ has no pre-defined data model
 						+ not organized in pre-defined manner
 						+ text heavy